awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-distribution-origin.md

 # AWS::CloudFront::Distribution Origin<a name="aws-properties-cloudfront-distribution-origin"></a>

 A complex type that describes the Amazon S3 bucket, HTTP server \(for example, a web server\), Amazon MediaStore, or other server from which CloudFront gets your files\.
-This can also be an origin group, if you've created an origin group\.
+This can also be an origin group, if you’ve created an origin group\.
 You must specify at least one origin or origin group\.

-For the current limit on the number of origins or origin groups that you can specify for a distribution, see [Amazon CloudFront Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_cloudfront) in the *AWS General Reference*\.
+For the current quota \(limit\) on the number of origins or origin groups that you can specify for a distribution, see [Quotas](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html) in the *Amazon CloudFront Developer Guide*\.

+**Note**
+If you use CloudFormation to create a CloudFront distribution and an S3 bucket origin at the same time, the distribution might return `HTTP 307 Temporary Redirect` responses for up to 24 hours\.
+It can take up to 24 hours for the S3 bucket name to propagate to all AWS Regions\.
+When the propagation is complete, the CloudFront distribution will automatically stop sending these redirect responses; you don’t need to take any action\.
+For more information, see [Why am I getting an HTTP 307 Temporary Redirect response from Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/s3-http-307-response/) and [Temporary Request Redirection](https://docs.aws.amazon.com/AmazonS3/latest/dev/Redirects.html#TemporaryRedirection)\.

 ## Syntax<a name="aws-properties-cloudfront-distribution-origin-syntax"></a>